iExecBlockchainComputing/deploy-workerpool/README.md

 - Copy / clone this repo locally

-- Before spreading files, your need to customize a minimal set of variables in the .env file :
+- Before spreading files, your need to customize a minimal set of variables in the .env file:

 <pre>
     PROD_CHAIN_ADAPTER_PASSWORD